 Rice is a staple food in many cultures.
-But is rice good for people with diabetes?
+But is rice good for diabetics?
 It might increase glucose levels in such individuals.
 Since it is a spike carb, the answer to “Can patients with diabetes eat rice?” is a complicated one.
 Spiky carbohydrates are foods that cause glucose levels to increase quickly and can produce unpredictable fluctuations in glucose levels.
 The simplest method to keep your glucose levels consistent with such carbohydrates is to refrain from consuming them.
 This is true for most high-carb items, such as white bread, pasta, and cake.
 However, rice may be an important and even necessary component of many cultures' diets.

 Rice is thought to raise blood sugar levels because it contains starch and carbohydrates.
 However, you are allowed to consume rice.
 When you evaluate rice's nutritional composition, you can see why it must be an element of your diabetes diet.
 White and brown rice are high in carbohydrates, with little fat or sugar.
 Cooked rice has a lot of water, accounting for over 70% of its weight.
 The calorie, carbohydrate, protein, and fat composition of white and brown rice are similar: